-Mom and Dad’s headstone was just as we left it last time.
+Mom and Dad’s headstone was still the same.
 As were my memories.
 The tears were new, though.
 Amy read a sweet reflection on death as an answer to Christ’s prayer in John 17.
-The grave is a form of incense.
+The grave is an altar of incense.

 A fresh grave was dug nearby.
 I pray that family is comforted by Jesus.
 In the distance a family released balloons.
 I pray they will see their child soon.

-And there was our three-year-old son, running around like it was an amusement park built just for him.
-Weaving in and out of headstones to escape the lion chasing him.
+And there was our three-year-old son, running around like it was an amusement park we reserved for him.
+Weaving in and out of headstones to evade the lion chasing him.
 Jumping over them like an Olympian on his way to gold.
 Breaking off an end-around like it was the Super Bowl.

 “Dad!
 Watch this!”